superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 Below, we evaluate several approaches to vector representation on a real-life use case: how well each approach classifies academic articles in a subset of the Cora citation network.

 We look first at Bag-of-Words (BoW), a standard approach to vectorizing text data in ML.
-Because BoW can't represent the network structure, we turn to solutions that can help BoW's performance: Node2Vec and GraphSAGE.
+Because BoW can't represent the network structure well, we turn to solutions that can help BoW's performance: Node2Vec and GraphSAGE.
 We also look for a solution to BoW's other shortcoming - its inability to capture semantic meaning.
-We evaluate LLM embeddings, first on their own, then combined with Node2Vec, and, finally, LLM-trained GraphSAGE.
+We evaluate LLM embeddings, first on their own, then combined with Node2Vec, and, finally, GraphSAGE trained on LLM features.

 ## Loading our dataset, and evaluating BoW